 Almost three-quarters of all Canadian children attend some form of childcare, usually because both parents work outside the home.
 Some parents send their children into a daycare setting to improve their child’s development.
 But does daycare really help children learn?

 Below, we pose some of the common questions about child care and show what the experts determined.
+Make sure to also visit the link to find out the best before and after school care programs you can enroll your child in.

 Do children who attend daycare develop better than children cared for at home by a parent?